Skip to main content

 Mahmoud Khalil

-Palestinian activist, Columbia University student, lawful permanent resident
+Palestinian activist, Columbia SIPA graduate, lawful permanent resident of the United States

 Marco Rubio